 The Australian authorities seemed to be reported to be ‘anxious concerning the loss of health resistance of the soldiers within the fortress and also the risk of disaster caused by additional drop and lack of ability to stand up to a serious assault.’

-There appears to be no proof that the Australian soldiers had been on their own clamouring to be removed.
-They had battled with vigour and willpower under the most difficult circumstances for 5 months, however they would most likely have borne the burden more time if asked to accomplish this.
-However, during September the remainder of the Aussies had been exchanged by the 70th British Division of Major-General R M. Scobie, who additionally took over command of the besieged troops.
+There appears to be no proof that the Australian soldiers had been on their own clamoring to be removed.
+They had battled with vigor and willpower under the most difficult circumstances for 5 months, however they would most likely have borne the burden more time if asked to accomplish this.
+However, during September the remainder of the Aussies had been exchanged by the 70th British Division of Major-General R M Scobie, who additionally took over command of the besieged troops.

 Once the Polish Brigade came in mid-August, General Morshead given them in the beginning to the rather peaceful southern sector, however after a couple of weeks they took control of, together with the Black Watch and Durham Light Infantry and, the western frontline where the Axis salient was.

-Nevertheless the defences – if such they could be labeled – continued to be in the exact simple condition; low and slim ditches in which there wasn’t any space for the soldiers to kneel or sit.
+Nevertheless, the defenses – if such they could be labeled – continued to be in the exact simple condition; low and slim ditches in which there wasn’t any space for the soldiers to kneel or sit.
 Occasionally there was nothing at all except little, improvised rock breastworks.